-Different cultures have a range of views on the role of alcohol, and some people make a choice not to drink alcohol at all.
-We recognise and respect this choice.
-We also acknowledge that some people should not drink as a matter of their own safety and wellbeing.
-This includes children and young people under the legal purchasing age, pregnant women, people who cannot control their drinking, or those who have a specific medical condition where drinking is not advisable.
+We understand that different cultures have varying views on the role of alcohol, and some people choose not to drink alcohol at all.
+We respect this choice, just as we recognise that some people should not drink as a matter of their own safety and wellbeing, including children and young people under the legal purchasing age, pregnant women, people who cannot control their drinking, or those with specific medical conditions where drinking is not advisable.

 In this section

 - Global Beer, Wine and Spirits Producers' commitments - working with others to tackle alcohol misuse

 - Responsible marketing and consumer information - promoting rigorous company and industry-wide marketing standards and providing consumer information

 - Programmes to address alcohol misuse - supporting effective programmes with a variety of partners, which seek to raise awareness and change attitudes and behaviour